-Just short of three years ago I was walking with my son on South University in Ann Arbor when I asked him to pick out a lunch spot.
+Just short of three years ago I was walking with my son on South University Ave in Ann Arbor when I asked him to pick out a lunch spot.
 As he always is on his phone, he immediately returned to his mobile device.
 I reacted. . .”Again you are on your phone- why can’t you be present?”
 Only to hear his exasperation. “mom, you asked for a lunch place and I’m looking”.
-How would I figure that looking up and around was not an option.
+How would I figure that looking up and around was not an option.”
 Even right in front of us were several eateries, one of my favorites, No Thai!, notwithstanding.
 But he turned to his phone.

 That was a defining moment for me.
 Since then I too am my phone.
 I no longer need a mirror, a GPS, a level, a cookbook, a fax machine, paper, and even a wallet (well that occurred later) although the phone can’t carry my change.
 Google will answer any question I ask.
 If I want to purchase a new perfume, I look online.
-If I need a medicine to remove my ear wax (yes) I stand in the isle of the drugstore and decide-I look online.
+If I need a medicine to remove my ear wax (yes) I stand in the aisle of the drugstore and decide-I look online.

 It was also at that moment I realized something.
 My kids’ (and those younger than me by some years) will have a vastly different experience with many things.
 My son will rarely touch money.
 He will rarely experience shopping, holding a shopping bag during the holidays and taking in the Christmas cheer at the malls, or a library, or perhaps a real big screen.
 Today he ordered a two-pack of batteries on Amazon, to go with his new Hanukah present, rather than going across the street.
 When I forwarded him the confirmation, “Walgreens?”
-I asked, “it was easier” he responded.
+I asked, “It was easier” he responded.

 The web provides 3 things . . accessibility, anonymity and affordability, all accessible on mobile devices.
 Are they creating a breeding ground for efficiency or digital addictions?

 As smart as it is, my phone can’t carry my change.
 Nor can it carry my emotions (well not yet) or my connections or passion for my loved ones and our experiences.
-My son is right though . . its good for ordering batteries on Amazon.
+My son is right though . . it’s good for ordering batteries on Amazon.